 Dentistry and Endodontics: What Is the Difference?

-The dentist you visit for your annual or semi-annual appointments usually practice general dentistry or family dentistry.
+The dentist you visit for your annual or semi-annual appointment usually practices general dentistry or family dentistry.
+They’re trained to diagnose, treat and prevent a wide range of dental issues, such as cavities, gum disease, broken teeth, or missing teeth.

 It may help to think of a dentist as being similar to a general practitioner in medicine.
 They can diagnose and treat various ailments, and they’re usually the first person you contact when you have a problem.

-Many patients’ “first-time” experience with an endodontist occurs when their dentist recommends a root canal.
+Many patients’ first experience with an endodontist occurs when their dentist recommends a root canal.
 An endodontist has received specialized training on the tooth’s interior and the tooth pulp.
-There are many services an endodontist performs beyond just root canals, they also treat infections and help with pain management.
-They will even deal with injuries to the tooth if they find the tooth to be compromised, or damage to the tooth’s nerves.
+There are many services an endodontist performs beyond just root canals.
+These include:

 What is tooth pulp?
 The term “tooth pulp” almost makes it seem like there’s just some soft tissue inside each tooth.
 A tooth actually contains nerves, blood vessels, and connective tissue.
 The tooth pulp may become inflamed or infected in the event of an injury or deep tooth decay.